braaannigan/braaannigan.github.io/_posts/2020-06-27-career_progression.markdown

 ## A new postdoc every month

 As well as tools moving fast projects move fast as well.
 Whereas I worked on 2 or 3 different projects during my postdoc I might be working on a different project every month.
-In addition these projects can be highly diverse - at one point I was simultaneously working on analysis of protein sequences, spatial patterns of illegal dumping and mapping building usage.
-This places an emphasis on being able to get up to speed fast while trying to tap your domain expert partner for their knowledge as much as possible.
+In addition these projects can be highly diverse - at one point I was simultaneously working on analysis of protein sequences, spatial patterns of illegal dumping and analyzing text.
+This places an emphasis on being able to get up to speed fast while trying to tap your domain expert partners for their knowledge as much as possible.

 **Lesson number 4** You may have to be comfortable making good enough progress across a range of problems rather than seeking perfection in a particular niche.